My year of Gulps!

 I spent my professional career ducking and weaving to avoid any kind of public speaking.
 The nerves were completely debilitating.
 Things have definitely improved, and I’m hoping they’ll continue to get better.

+It’s something I really enjoy doing - always buzzing after.
+So I’ve just gotta keep putting in the reps.
 Speaking here in such a beautiful location was pretty cool.
 And got to be on a panel led by Katie Spithill with 8x world record holder Lisa Blair, Annie Wilmer and Laura Harding, two of our Americas cup team and Lily Peel was a privilege and fun!

 COST: parking and public transport- approx A$50